Virtuoso633/PersonaVoiceBot/README.md

 3. Click **"Start Conversation"** button
 4. Allow microphone access when prompted
 5. Wait for the personalized greeting: _"Hey [Your Name]!..."_
-6. Start asking questions about Sanket Devmunde's work!
+6. Start asking questions about [Names] work!

 **Example Questions:**